lambdaclass/lambda_ethereum_rust/crates/vm/levm/docs/faq.md

 - In line `1` we get the offset, which is in U256.
 - In line `2` we create the vector which we will return.
 - In line `3` we check if the calldata offset is larger than the calldata itself.
 If this is the case, there's no data to copy.
 So we do not want to modify the vector.
-    -  If it is not larger, we can safely cast it to usize (which is done in line `4`).
-This is because the `calldata` size is capped <!-- TODO: Add link to where this is specified. -->
+    -  Do note that, after this check we can safely cast the bytecode to `usize`.
+This is because there is a limit to the contract's bytecode size.
+For more information, read [this article](https://ethereum.org/en/developers/docs/smart-contracts/#limitations).
-- Finally in line `9`, we store the data vector in memory.
+- Finally in line `9`, we store the resulting data vector in memory.
-    - As stated previously, this can be a vector of all 0's if the calldata offset was larger than calldata itself.

 This pattern is fairly common and is useful to keep in mind when dealing with operands that deal with offsets and indexes.